The Remnant, the Lord’s Minority

 As it was with Noah, so should it be with us.
 Faith is the evidence of our trust, the reason for our faithfulness.

 As the coming of the Lord draws nearer each day, the minority (remnant) is shrinking; fewer and fewer believers are found to be faithful.
 Remember Jesus’ question in Luke 18:8 “When the Son of man cometh, shall he find faith on the earth?”

 The Jewish remnant consisted of two groups of people:

-1st Those who remained faithful from beginning to end, (Noah, the prophets).
+1st The remnant who remained steadfast, faithful from beginning to end (Noah, the prophets).

-2nd Those who compromised fell away and went into captivity (bondage).
-As a result of their punishment, they came to their senses, acknowledged their sin and repented of it.
-They were humbled and eventually brought back to their homeland…given another chance to get it right.
+2nd Those who went into captivity through unbelief and compromise survived acknowledged their sin and repented.
+As a result, of their humility, they were eventually brought back to their homeland, given another chance to get it right.